what is a blitz in football

 Understanding the Basics of a Blitz

-What is a Blitz in American Football?
+What is the purpose of a “Blitz” in flag Football?

 In American football, a blitz is when additional players, usually linebackers or defensive backs, rush toward the quarterback with the main obligation of either tackling him down or forcing him into making an ill-thought-out throw.
 Aggressive flow that tries to disrupt the play of the offense and at best offers the opportunities for turnovers.